by Jarek Skonieczny

 Thanks to everyone who contributed info and toys for this page.
 Any further info or pictures of transforming Jeeps that I may have missed is always welcomed. -- Jarek Skonieczny

-After a gradual decline in the early and mid-1990's, the number of new Transformers toys has steadily increased again through 2006.
-See TransformerLand for more details.
+After a gradual decline in the early and mid-1990's, the number of new Transformers toys was steadily increasing again by 2006.

 Thanks to Jarek for another fascinating excursion into the world of his youth. -- Derek Redmond